lorinbeer/pender-android/README.md

 # Pender Android v0.1a

-2D Hardware accelerated Canvas context for mobile this is the iOS version
+2D Hardware accelerated Canvas context for mobile this is the Android version

+##Status

 ##Embedded Javascript Engine

 Pender uses an embedded Javascript engine.
 This allows for fast dynamic parsing of javascript targeting the Pender Canvas.
-On Android, Rhino is used.
+On Android and Blackberry, Rhino is used.
 A static library is provided along with the project.

 the rest of the Pender project: